tasxatzial/exercism-problem-specifications/exercises/sgf-parsing/description.md

 Parsing a Smart Game Format string.

-[SGF][sgf] is a standard format for storing board game files, in particular go.
+[SGF][sgf] is a standard format for storing board game files, particularly in the game of Go.

 SGF is a fairly simple format.
 An SGF file usually contains a single tree of nodes, where each node is a property list.